 Sheet Pan Chicken Thighs

-You can make these one pan chicken and veggies any time of the year, though it’s best with seasonal produce.
+You can make this Italian chicken thigh recipe with veggies any time of the year, though it’s best with seasonal produce.

 Luckily, almost any vegetable fits right in with these mouthwatering Mediterranean seasonings!